aosbornee/DevOps-Work/interview-prep/SQL-interview-questions.md

 ## What is SQL?

-**SQL** stands for Structured Query Language
+- SQL is an abbreviation of structured query language, which allows for the creation and manipulation of databases.

-- It is used for managing and retrieving data in a relational database
+- In my time using SQL I have done both of these things to varying degrees of complexities with the most challenging queries I have written being analysis of data across multiple relational databases where an example of question I had to answer being: the average time taken for orders to be shipped per company.
-- Data is
+- This kind of query requires multiple joins and group by functions, as well as extracting dates and performing functions on these dates such as calculating the difference between two dates, this data was then visualized both through excel as well as numpy and pandas which are python modules

 ## What is a constraint in SQL

 -  These are specified rules for the data in our table, limiting the data than can go into our table
 - They can be column level or table level